-IV.
-Organizational Eligibility to Recruit
+V. Organizational Eligibility to Recruit

-- A. To be eligible to conduct the recruitment/intake of new members, social-Greek letter organizations must: - i.
-Have no institutional or Inter/National Headquarters sanctions prohibiting them from conducting recruitment/intake - ii.
-Provide a valid certificate of insurance - iii.
-Have submitted a new member education/intake plan for that academic term and received approval by the Office of Fraternity and Sorority Life, their chapter advisor (as applicable), and their Inter/National Headquarters.
+To be eligible to conduct the recruitment/intake of new members, social-Greek letter organizations must:

+- A. Have no institutional or Inter/National Headquarters sanctions prohibiting them from conducting recruitment/intake. - B. Provide a valid certificate of insurance. - C. Have submitted a new member education plan to the Office of Fraternity and Sorority Life with specific dates and times of activities.